Enzyme Replacement Therapy Market Size and Share

 Enzyme Replacement Therapy Market Analysis by Mordor Intelligence

-The enzyme replacement therapy market reached USD 16.01 billion in 2025 and is on course to climb to USD 24.76 billion by 2030, reflecting a 9.11% CAGR.
+The enzyme replacement therapy market size reached USD 16.01 billion in 2025 and is on course to climb to USD 24.76 billion by 2030, reflecting a 9.11% CAGR.
 Sustained expansion is tied to wider newborn screening, sharper diagnostic tools, and rising recognition of lysosomal storage disorders, which now shape clinical priorities across many health systems.
 Technology-enabled enzyme engineering and a clear pivot toward home-based infusion are reshaping care pathways, easing hospital congestion, and improving adherence.
 Regulatory agencies continue to accelerate orphan therapy approvals, while value-based contracts are testing fresh pricing methods.
 Supply resilience has become a strategic imperative after the global pancreatic enzyme shortage exposed vulnerabilities for more than 60,000 UK patients[1]Pharmaceutical Journal, “Pancreatic Enzyme Shortage to Persist into 2026,” pharmaceutical-journal.com.

 Key Report Takeaways